Unsupervised Unlearning of Concept Drift with Autoencoders: Related Work

-These methods use an explicit mechanism for concept detection and are, typically, referred to as \textbf{change detection-based} methods.
-Some methods use statistical tests, such as independence tests~\cite{pmlr-v119-hinder20a}, or JIT classifiers \cite{alippi2008justI}) which propose two CUSUM-inspired tests capable of detecting abrupt and smooth changes.
-Some others use a threshold-based mechanism, e.g., the popular DDM \cite{gama2004learning} which uses one threshold value to raise a warning flag and another to trigger a drift alarm.
+\textbf{Active methods}.
+These methods use an explicit mechanism for concept detection and are, typically, referred to as change detection-based methods.
+Some methods use statistical tests, such as independence tests~\cite{li2023, pmlr-v119-hinder20a}, or JIT classifiers \cite{alippi2008justI}) which propose two CUSUM-inspired tests capable of detecting abrupt and smooth changes.
+Some others use a threshold-based mechanism, e.g., DDM \cite{gama2004learning} which uses one threshold value to raise a warning flag and another to trigger a drift alarm.

-In contrast to passive methods which incrementally update a learning model, passive methods discard the existing model and create a new one which performs a complete retraining as soon as a concept drift alarm is triggered.
+In contrast to passive methods which incrementally update a learning model, active methods discard the existing model and create a new one that performs a complete retraining as soon as a concept drift alarm is triggered -- therefore, similar to passive methods, these can be interpreted as a solution to the concept drift adaptation problem (\refdef{def:conceptdriftadaptation}).
 Moreover, \textbf{ensembling} has also been used in active methods \cite{krawczyk2017ensemble}.

-\textbf{Hybrid} methods combine the advantages of both approaches, for instance, HAREBA \cite{malialis2022hybrid} combines a threshold-based drift detection mechanism with adaptive rebalancing to cope with class imbalance, while \cite{zliobaite2013active} uses explicit drift detection with incremental active learning. \textbf{Transfer learning}~\cite{ZhuangQDXZZXH21} can also be used for adapting to a changed distribution.
-For instance in~\cite{VaquetMSH22}, a method for dealing with sensor drift in hyperspectral cameras is proposed.
+\textbf{Hybrid methods}.
+Hybrid methods combine the advantages of both approaches, for instance, HAREBA \cite{malialis2022hybrid} combines a threshold-based drift detection mechanism with adaptive rebalancing to cope with class imbalance, \cite{zliobaite2013active} uses explicit drift detection with incremental active learning, while \cite{li2023} proposes strAEm++DD, an autoencoder-based incremental learning method with drift detection.